 Trending Now: How To Improve Your Supplier-Distributor Relationship

-As always, a vote of approval from another business that the supplier is working with can speak volumes about their true abilities.
-While NDAs can cause some difficulties in this area, a supplier should always have a ready list of happy customers or testimonials — even better if they have those testimonials on their website.
+Testimonials, testimonials, testimonials!
+A vote of approval from another business that the supplier is working with can speak volumes about their true abilities.
+While NDAs can cause difficulties in this area, a supplier should always have a ready list of happy customers or testimonials — even better if they have those testimonials on their website.

 While this is not an exhaustive list of parameters you should review before onboarding a new supplier, it will help identify those you can rely on.
-Learn more how today's industrial buyers evaluate you BEFORE they contact you in our eBook resource, The ABC's of Making the Industrial Buyer's Shortlist.
-And if you're sourcing on behalf of a supplier, advertise your business on the Thomas Network for free to put your company ahead of the competition.
+Learn more about how today's industrial buyers evaluate you before they contact you in our guide, How To Make The Industrial Buyer's Shortlist or check out related links below.

 Did you find this useful?